jessebot/onboardme/configs/ansible_profiles/README.md

-## State of the project
+## Ansible Provisioning

 - It's generally best right now to use 1 file per set of actions in the same family (file manipulation, users, groups, installing packages)

   This is a byproduct of how the demo script work right now.
-Certain design choices with the demo mean that steps in the automation pipeline run in a pre-determined order of events which can cause race-condition-like issues when combining multiple riles into one step (setting up groups, installing packages, and running commands all in the same yaml file).
+Certain design choices with the demo mean that steps in the automation pipeline run in a pre-determined order of events which can cause race-condition-like issues when combining multiple roles into one file (setting up groups, installing packages, and running commands all in the same yaml file will not always execute int he orger expected).

-  The good news is this is easily resolved in the next step of development of transitioning from a PoC bash script to using python + proper cloud-native techniques.
-I just have not had the time yet.
+  The cause is that the demo uses a fore-each loop to traverse the profile folder and execute each file found in order - when migrating to python we can just use one file and execute each element in order as they appear.
+We could do that in bash but I dont want to write that logic in shell right nowand increase the tech-debt.

 ##  Build Your Own Profile